Uvacoder/ttt-abc-daily-dev-tips/src/pages/posts/making-a-footer-stick-to-the-bottom-with-css.md

 This tells our body element to become a flex element, which flexes elements vertically.
 Then we make the minimum height based on the viewport.

-Then all we have to do is add the following property to our content div.
+Then, we must add the following property to our content div.

 ```css
 .content {